-The structure of numerical $\nu$-walls was described in \cite{M} for the case of projective surfaces, but the same results also hold for projective threefolds, see for instance \cite[Theorem 3.3]{S} and \cite[Remark 9.2]{MS}.
-Precisely, numerical $\nu$-walls are non-intersecting semicircles centered along the horizontal axis, and cross the hyperbola $\Theta_v$ at their maximum point.
+The structure of numerical $\nu$-walls was described in \cite{M} for the case of projective surfaces, but the same results also hold for projective threefolds; see for instance \cite[Theorem 3.3]{S} and \cite[Remark~9.2]{MS}.
+Precisely, numerical $\nu$-walls are non-intersecting semicircles centered along the horizontal axis and cross the hyperbola $\Theta_v$ at their maximum point or the vertical line $\Mu_v$.
 The semicircles tend to a fixed point $(0,C_0)$ on the $\beta$-axis as the radius tends to zero.